nathanShepherd/Security_Functions/README.md

 # Security_Functions
-Includes various methods of obscuring and decryption information in C++ and JavaScript
+Includes various methods of obscuring and decrypting information in C++ and JavaScript